SkyBlueRW/SkyBlueRW.github.io/_posts/2023-07-23-anchor-forecast-bayesian.md

 #### The Investment View (Likelihood) <a name="subparagraph2"></a>

 With a reasonable neutral point to start with.
-We now turn to the incorporation of investmentt views.
+We cab now turn to the incorporation of investment views/forecast.

-BL come up with the genius way to do that.
+As I see, this is the most innovative part of the Black-Litterman model.
+BL model takes the investment view as obersavations with uncentainties ($$\epsilon$$) and further use it as likelihood in a Bayes formula for the next step.
+Additionaly, they propose to express all views (absolute or relative) in linear equations with Gaussian noise.
+Under such a paradigm, we can easily express our invesment views via modifying the design matrix P.

 $$
 \begin{aligned}